 They are the largest of the stacking options and can be used empty or full!
 They come in different shapes and sizes.

-The larger rectangular ones shown here can be covered in brick design paper and used as building blocks.
-They can be added to the block corner in your preschool classroom and stacked like bricks.
+The larger rectangular ones shown here could be covered in brick design self-adhesive paper so kids can stack them like bricks.

 5. Disposable cups